Skip to main content

 What should my student do if they cannot travel with all of their medication from home?

 SLU-Madrid does not have a medical facility on campus.
-However, we can put your student in contact with an English-speaking general practitioner in the city center who will be able to help you find the same or similar medication in Spain.
-For contact information, check the directory of commonly-visited physicians.
+However, we can put your student in contact with an English-speaking general practitioner in the city center who can help you find the same or similar medication in Spain.

 Keeping in Touch